SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 Help the Conference Chair prepare the post-event report for SIGPLAN EC.

-As former Programme Chair, you may be invited to serve on the conference's Steering Committee.
+As former Program Chair, you may be invited to serve on the conference's Steering Committee.
 For the steering committee formal rules for your particular conference, consult the relevant SIGPLAN conference web page.
 Links to these pages can be be found [here](/Conferences).

-The programme chairs of the major SIGPLAN conferences, POPL, PLDI, OOPSLA, and ICFP, are automatically on the selection committee for the following year's
+The program chairs of the major SIGPLAN conferences, POPL, PLDI, OOPSLA, and ICFP, are automatically on the selection committee for the following year's
 [SIGPLAN Programming Languages Achievement Award](/Awards/Achievement).